 The structure of such an rctglm object is broken down in the Value section of the documentation in rctglm().

 Methods available are estimand (or the shorthand est) which prints a data.frame with and estimate of the estimand and its standard error.
-A method for coef is also available to extract coefficients from the underlying glm fit.
+A method for the generics coef and predict are also available that are “shortcuts” to applying the corresponding methods to the underlying glm fit.

 est(ate)